Apollo 16: Launch and outward journey

-By the time Mission Control issued the wake-up call to the crew for flight day two, the spacecraft was about 98000 nmi away from the Earth, traveling at about 5322 ft/s.
+By the time Mission Control issued the wake-up call to the crew for flight day two, the spacecraft was about 112,220 miles or 98000 nmi away from the Earth, traveling at about 5322 ft/s.
 As it was not due to arrive in lunar orbit until flight day four, flight days two and three were largely preparatory, consisting of spacecraft maintenance and scientific research.
 On day two, the crew performed an electrophoresis experiment, also performed on Apollo 14, in which they attempted to demonstrate that electrophoretic separation in their near-weightless environment could be used to produce substances of greater purity than would be possible on Earth.
 Using two different sizes of polystyrene particles, one size colored red and one blue, separation of the two types via electrophoresis was achieved, though electro-osmosis in the experiment equipment prevented the clear separation of two particle bands.

 The remainder of day two included a two-second mid-course correction burn performed by the CSM's service propulsion system (SPS) engine to tweak the spacecraft's trajectory.
 Later in the day, the astronauts entered the Lunar Module for the second time to further inspect the landing craft's systems.
 The crew reported they had observed additional paint peeling from a portion of the LM's outer aluminum skin.
 Despite this, the crew discovered that the spacecraft's systems were performing nominally.
 Following the LM inspection, the crew reviewed checklists and procedures for the following days in anticipation of their arrival and the Lunar Orbit Insertion (LOI) burn.
 Command Module Pilot Mattingly reported "gimbal lock", meaning that the system to keep track of the craft's attitude was no longer accurate.
 Mattingly had to realign the guidance system using the Sun and Moon.
 At the end of day two, Apollo 16 was about 140000 nmi away from Earth.